On the Undulation of Trees

 The artist engages us in conversation regarding who painted the tree, if anyone, or whether it naturally grows like that if we would just take a moment to see.

 The copious fluidity and mixed media layers that Tracy Ellyn's work is recognized for is evident here, captured from nature and frozen in time.
 Trees become both sculptural image and spiritual metaphor.

 A selection from this series was in SCOPE/Art Basel 2015.
 It was also curated into their hardcover book of the exhibition.
-It is now in the permanent collection of Sylvester Cancer Center, Lennar Medical Center, and Cleveland Clinic, where her goal is that art and healing should merge.
+It is now in the permanent collection of Sylvester Cancer Center, Lennar Medical Center, Cleveland Clinic, and Moffitt Cancer Center, where her goal is that art and healing should merge.

 This a huge series.
 Please ask to see further pieces.